Gemiey/DD1/README.md

 3 is the number of values which will be in the variable v.
 The minterms are 1,3,6,7.
 0 is the only don't care value.

+To run this on the terminal: write the following

+g++ -g Source.cpp -o final
+./final

+Just make sure the test file is in the same directory as Source.cpp file.